Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 Symptoms of hemifacial spasm

-Eventually, the spasms may become continuous and affect all the muscles of the face on the one side and can be very disabling.
+Eventually the twitches become continuous and affect all the muscles of the face on the one side and can be very disabling.
+Vision becomes affected due to involuntary eye closure.
+Less commonly, there is a ringing sound (tinnitus) in the ear.

 Estimate your severity